bueno12223/batata-bit-API/README.md

 ### npm run dev

 It open in the port that you asigned the server, but any change that you do, open the server again whit the changes done.

+## Midlewares

+### UserAuth

+It use passport.js, a framework that help in handle the sesion JWT and validate the password, the passport use bcrypt to hash it.

+### ValidateTtransaction

+Before do any transacction it verify if the user have the ammount enoguth to do this transacction.

 ## Installation :wrench